jesussmile/flutter-maplibre-gl/POLYLINE_EDITING_API.md

 ## Overview

 The Interactive Polyline Editing feature enables users to modify polylines on maps through native gesture recognition.
-Users can long press on any point along a polyline to break it into segments, then drag the break point to create new routing paths.
+Users can long press on any point along a polyline to create a break point, then drag that break point to reshape the line while maintaining the complete path from start to end.

-**Status:** ✅ **Production Ready** - Real interactive implementation with native gesture detection, cross-platform consistency, and comprehensive testing completed.
+**Status:** ✅ **Production Ready** - Fully implemented with real native gesture detection, cross-platform consistency, and comprehensive testing completed.

 **Platform Support:** Android and iOS only (native implementation required)

+## Key Features

+- **Real-time Editing**: Long press to create break points, drag to reshape polylines
+- **Visual Feedback**: Orange break point markers that move with drag operations
+- **Coordinate Updates**: Real-time coordinate updates sent to Flutter during drag operations
+- **Cross-Platform**: Consistent behavior on both Android and iOS
+- **Memory Efficient**: Proper cleanup of editing sessions and break points
+- **Error Handling**: Comprehensive error detection and reporting

 ## Core Classes